Even though pest control pricing can make or break any business, using this complete guide, the process is simplified.

 Start tracking your time by using a stopwatch at every job.
 This way, you can get a baseline average for various types of jobs.

-Your operational costs include things like:
+Typical operational costs include things like:

 Here’s the formula:

-Wages + Operational Costs (aka Overhead) = Baseline
+Wages + Operational Costs = Baseline

-While you don’t want to base your prices on your competition, you should have an idea of what they charge.
+While you don’t want to base pest control prices on the competition, you should have an idea of what they charge.

 Then, get to know the pest control clients in the area.
 This will help you find out the specific services they want, and what they’re willing to pay for those services.